 ‘Try the window,’ his brother encouraged him.

-The window on the right was broken and it was at a manageable height.
+The window on the right was broken, and it was at a manageable height.
 Andy shined his light inside and looked around.
-He saw the hall, it was very dark and frightening.
+He saw the hall; it was dark and frightening.
 The old cobwebbed furniture was broken in many places, the rats made them their home a long time ago.
-The wooden floor was covered in a thick layer of dust and rat droppings.
-The walls were musty, the plaster had fallen off in many places.
+Thick layer of dust and rat droppings covered the floor.
+The walls were musty; the plaster had fallen off in many places.

 Nothing was hiding in the shadows, at least nothing visible.
 He continued inwards and saw that the kitchen was a mess.
 Pieces of glass and furniture lay everywhere.
-On the big table in the middle there was cutlery and broken plates.
+On the big table in the middle, there were cutlery and broken plates.
 He walked past all the debris and found a door with a broken latch.
-He opened it and looked inside hoping that nothing will jump out at him in the process.
+He opened it and looked inside, hoping that nothing will jump out at him in the process.
 Some scared rats squeaked and ran in whichever direction they could.
 Unfortunately, the door lead to the pantry.
-Only crates eaten by bark-beetles, empty shelves and more debris lay around.
+Only crates eaten by bark-beetles, empty shelves, and more debris were all around.

 He turned and headed back to the door while accidentally kicking something on the floor.
-It made a clinking noise which almost gave him a heart attack.
+It made a clinking noise, which almost gave him a heart attack.
 He looked down and saw that it was a piece of porcelain.
-After taking a few deep breaths he went back to the hall.
+After taking a few deep breaths, he went back to the hall.
 There was a hallway to the left with windows to the outside.
-Moonlight crept in through them but it looked like even the light doesn’t want to enter.
-After traveling millions of kilometers from the Sun to the Moon and then to Earth just to be afraid to enter this godforsaken place seemed strange to Andy.
-At least it is more illuminated than the rest of the place.
+Moonlight crept in through them, but it looked like even the light didn’t want to enter this edifice of darkness.
+After traveling millions of kilometers from the Sun to the Moon and then to Earth, just to be afraid to enter this godforsaken place seemed strange to Andy.
+At least it was more illuminated than the rest of the place.

-He followed the hallway careful not to kick anything in the process.
-After almost reaching the corner he saw the hallway widening.
+He followed the hallway, careful not to kick anything in the process.
+After almost reaching the corner, he saw the hallway widening.
 There was a door to the right.
-This has to be the basement, he thought and then tried the latch.
-It gave easily and the door opened with just a minor gritting.
+This has to be the basement, he thought, and then tried the latch.
+It gave easily, and the door opened with just a minor gritting.
 The stairs ran parallel to the hallway and led into a thick darkness.
-Andy’s nostrils were struck by a damp and musty smell.
+A damp and musty smell struck Andy’s nostrils.
 And some other foul smell which he couldn’t recognize.
-He drew back a little and started reconsidering the dangerous descent that lay before him.
+He drew back a little and started reconsidering the dangerous descent which lay before him.
 No way I’m going down there, he thought and almost turned around when Jess’s beautiful face flashed in his mind.
-With the flashlight in his right hand and left hand clenched in a fist, he started down the stairs.
+With the flashlight in his right hand and his left hand clenched in a fist, he started down the stairs.

-The others were waiting outside, they felt relieved that they didn’t have to go down into the darkness.
-Each of them envisioned different dangers lurking down there but Chris, or at least this is what he showed.
+The others were waiting outside.
+They felt relieved that they didn’t have to go down into the darkness.
+Each of them envisioned distinct dangers lurking down there, even the skeptical Chris.
+The boy didn’t show this to the others, however.
 He rejected all superstition as fables invented by the mind to explain things that can’t be yet explained.
-The only thing he couldn’t get his head around right now was the fact that he too felt uneasy.
-He didn’t yet know that no matter how rational you are, your mind uses imagination to cope with the unknown.
+The only thing he couldn’t get his head around right now was the fact that he felt uneasy too.
+He didn’t yet know that no matter how rational one is; the mind uses imagination to cope with the unknown.

 The only one who seemed more thrilled than afraid was Danny.
-The idea of going down certainly wasn’t appealing to him now but he liked adventure.
+The idea of going down certainly wasn’t appealing to him now, but he liked adventure.
 Anything just to spend time away from home.
-His parents were working a lot and didn’t care much about him.
-Being home alone all day was boring so he wandered around town when he was not with the Gang.
+His parents were working a lot and cared little about him.
+Being home alone all day was boring, so he wandered around town when he was not with the Gang.

 ‘Looks like he went down,’ said Danny after seeing the light from Andy’s flashlight disappear.